Bras and Camisoles

 The Coobie Bra, the Zee Bra!, and the Genie Bra are intended for everyday use.
 Though the Handful Bra was designed as a sports bra, some women find it comfortable for regular wear as well.
 Check out the separate links in the heading, above, to see if one of these bras might be a good choice for you.

 Note: Recently, Zee Bra! has improved its design, with larger pocket openings, longer straps, a hidden tag, and a double front panel.
 The larger pocket openings are particularly helpful, allowing much easier insertion of breast forms.

 Camisoles are a wonderful way to feel feminine and cool in hot weather.
 They make great undergarments.
 If you enjoyed wearing camisoles before your mastectomy surgery, you may wonder if there's one you can wear now.
 Not only are there mastectomy camisoles, but some mastectomy bras feature lacy inserts that create the effect of a camisole when worn under a jacket.
 In addition, some resourceful women sew pockets into shelf bras on non-mastectomy camisoles.
 Wearing a camisole under a shear blouse is a nice way to feel sexy and revealing without needing to show cleavage.

 This so-called "Tank Top" is really a classic camisole.
 It has a shelf bra with pockets for breast forms.
-The manufacturer recommends wearing its Illusions breast form (a non-silicone form described in our Breast Forms section) with the Tank Top, but that form can be a bit heavy and pull the camisole down.
-A better solution is an unweighted foam form.
-As with the Still You Bra (see above), the unweighted form, once put in place, will stay put and feel extremely comfortable.
+The manufacturer recommends wearing its Illusions breast form (a non-silicone form described in our Breast Forms section) with the Tank Top.
+It can also be worn with an unweighted or slightly-weighted foam form.
+A silicone form would be too heavy and would cause the camisole to sag.
 Worn alone or under a T-shirt, the Still You Tank Top is an excellent choice for exercising.
-It also looks great under a sheer blouse or under an a jacket or open blouse.
+It also looks great under a sheer blouse or under a jacket or open blouse.
 Available in nude, black, and white.

 Still You also makes a Jacquard Lace Tank Top, a dressier version of their basic camisole.
 Available in black, white, brown, and pink.